-For this alternative, 100 percent of the acreage of the MRS (540 acres) would be subject to a MEC surface clearance and a focused subsurface clearance to a depth of 12 inches would be completed in frequented public use area of the MRS (e.g., trails, dirt roads, picnic areas, camp grounds, shorelines)..
-The completion of the remedial action over 100 percent of the MRS combined with the focused subsurface clearance would result in a significant reduction in MEC hazards; however, no MEC would be removed from the subsurface outside of the clearance footprint and some munitions may remain under existing structures such as roads, buildings, sidewalks, and paved areas.
-Planning for the clearances should consider potential impacts to the environment in the MRS, and will involve coordination with the TPWD and may require endangered species surveys.
-While no endangered species have been encountered at Camp Maxey and the habitat necessary to support most of Lamar County's federal or state protected species does not exist at the former Camp Maxey, any comparable habitat would be destroyed as a result of Alternative 4.
+For this alternative, 100 percent of the acreage of the MRS (563 acres) would be subject to a MEC surface clearance.
+The completion of the remedial action over 100 percent of the MRS would result in a significant reduction in MEC hazards; however, no MEC would be removed from the subsurface.
+Planning for the clearances should consider the significant impacts to the environment in the MRS, and will involve coordination with the TPWD and may require endangered species surveys; however, based on current listings, affects to endangered species and their habitat is not anticipated as a result of the remedial action.
 This alternative would also include LUCs discussed under Alternative 2.

-9.1.4 Alternative 4: 100 Percent Surface and Subsurface Clearance (Unlimited Use/Unrestricted Exposure)
+9.1.5 Alternative 5: 100 Percent Surface and Subsurface Clearance (Unlimited Use/Unrestricted Exposure)

 This alternative consists of conducting a surface and subsurface clearance over the entire MRS (100 percent) allowing unlimited use and unrestricted exposure for the property.
 The subsurface clearance will be completed to a specified depth outside of areas that can be confirmed to have been cleared in previous remedial actions to ensure the property is acceptable for unlimited use and unrestricted exposure.
-The specific subsurface clearance depth for the Eastern Range Area B MRS is 24 inches bgs.
+The specific subsurface clearance depth for the Eastern Range Area C MRS is 24 inches bgs.
 The 24-inch clearance depth is conservative and based on munitions finds within all the MRSs in the Eastern Range Area and current and anticipated future land use.
 The completion of the remedial action over 100 percent of the MRS would result in a significant reduction in MEC hazards; however, some munitions may be missed under existing structures such as roads, buildings, sidewalks, and paved areas not likely to be cleared.
 Planning for the surface clearance should consider the significant impacts to receptors and the environment in the MRS, and will involve coordination with the TPWD and may require endangered species surveys.
-While no endangered species have been encountered at Camp Maxey and the habitat necessary to support most of Lamar County's federal or state protected species does not exist at the former Camp Maxey, any comparable habitat would be destroyed as a result of Alternative 4.
+While no endangered species have been encountered at the former Camp Maxey and the habitat necessary to support most of Lamar County's federal or state protected species does not exist at the former Camp Maxey, any comparable habitat would be destroyed as a result of Alternative 5.